cisaacstern/doginx-panel-template/README.md

 # docker-nginx
-Deploy a panel app behind an nginx reverse proxy inside a docker container.
+A simple template for deploying containerized panel apps behind a reverse proxy.

 App should be added as a git submodule, and config.toml updated accordingly.